vd1310/VBA_challenge/README.md

 # VBA_challenge
 # VBA Challenge - Stock Market Analysis
-Performing analysis on Kickstarter data to uncover trends
 # Refactor VBA code and measure performance of stocks for different years
 ## Overview of Project
 Analyze an entire dataset of stocks to cover entire stock market over the last few years.